cstjean/ScikitLearn.jl/docs/pipelines.md

 Most data science and machine learning problems involve several steps of data preprocessing and transformation.
-ScikitLearn.jl provides two classes to help with that.
+ScikitLearn.jl provides two types to facilitate this task.

 Pipelines
 ----